IvIePhisto/ECoXiS/README.md

 ### Utilities for XML – `ECoXiS/Utilities.swift`

-Contains the class `XMLUtilities` which contains class methods to escape text for XML and to enforce various syntax constraints of XML.
+Contains the class `XMLUtilities` which has class methods to escape text for XML and to enforce various syntax constraints of XML.

 ### File `ECoXiSTests/BasicTests.swift`